 Dental fear creates physiological stress which increases risk

+Studies show that stress from anxiety has major affects on the body.
 Think of how a stressful experience affects the body–the muscles tense, the heart races, blood pressure increases, hyperventilation begins, etc. In times of stress and anxiety, the body enters a fight or flight state of high alert.
 This state is natural but does pose significant stress and risk to the body.
-Surprisingly, patients that elect to “tough through” dental treatment with immense levels of anxiety are physiologically more likely to have a stress-related event like heart attack, stroke, seizure etc… than if they were peacefully resting through treatment with dental sedation.
+Surprisingly, patients that elect to “tough through” dental treatment with immense levels of anxiety are physiologically more likely to have a stress-related event like heart attack, stroke, seizure etc. Compare that to peacefully resting through treatment with dental sedation.

 Dental anxiety creates avoidance which increases the risk for dental decay and periodontal disease

 Everyone has something they fear.
 Absolutely everyone.
 For some going to the dentist is their biggest fear.
 What do we do when we fear something?
 We avoid it.
 We all know avoiding things can lead to bigger problems in the future, but often fear has a power that we cannot overcome.
 The problem with avoiding the dentist is that tooth decay and periodontal disease begin to progress to more advanced stages that are often more difficult to treat later on.
+The studies are mind blwoing.
 These problems, we now know, have direct links to increase risk of systemic health such as the increased risk for heart attack, stroke, Alzeihmer’s disease, and Parkingson’s disease.
+All of this is linked to oral health.
+It sounds crazy, but its the reality.

 Are you a good candidate for sedation dentistry?